![]() |

 1) The person shall report:

-A) To the Agency and to the responsible regulatory agency all transfers of devices to persons for use under the general license in Section 330.220(b) of this Part or the equivalent regulations of the U.S. Nuclear Regulatory Commission, an Agreement State or a Licensing State;
+A) To the Agency and to the responsible regulatory agency all transfers of devices to persons for use under the general license in Section 330.220(a) or the equivalent regulations of NRC or an Agreement State;

-B) To the Agency and to the responsible regulatory agency all receipts of devices from persons generally licensed under Section 330.220(b) of this Part or the equivalent regulations of the U.S. Nuclear Regulatory Commission, an Agreement State or a Licensing State;
+B) To the Agency and to the responsible regulatory agency all receipts of devices from persons generally licensed under Section 330.220(a) or the equivalent regulations of NRC or an Agreement State;

 C) To the Agency if no transfers were made to or from general licensees during the reporting period; and